 People can have different perspectives about the same events.

 European settlement had a significant impact on Australia.

-Aboriginal and Torres Strait Islander peoples have a strong connection to the land, sea, waterways and skies.
+Aboriginal and Torres Strait Islander People have a strong connection to the land, sea, waterways and skies.

-What was life like for the people of the Kulin Nation?
+What was life like for the Indigenous People of Australia before European Settlement?

-How do we learn about the history of Indigenous Australians?
+How do we learn about the history of the Indigenous People of Australia?

-How did life change for Indigenous Australians after European Settlement?
+How did life change for the Indigenous People of Australia before European Settlement?

 What significant events of the past brought about change?

 During Term 3 all Year 3 students will receive explicit instruction on multiplication, division, addition and subtraction.
 The students will also have opportunities to learn more strategies to work with these operations and to successfully calculate equations and solve problems.
 We shall also be working with 3D objects, chance, maps, money and mass, volume and capacity!

 Our literacy programs continue to evolve with a blend of different dynamics and routines.
 All Year 3 classrooms operate differentiated literacy groups with guided reading activities.
 The Year 3 teachers are also committed to have an individual personal reading conference with each student every fortnight.